zzeroo/piwik_analytics/README.md

 # PiwikAnalytics

 **Note:** Original Gem from Fabian Becker.
-This is a fork of piwik_analytics version 1.0.2, because the missing Rails 4+ support.
+This is a fork of piwik_analytics version 1.0.2, because the outdated javascript.
+It seams the orginal Github Repo is vanished and not more accessable.

 The piwik_analytics gem provides an easy way to include Piwik into your application.
-By default it will output the synchronous piwik tracking code for every page (given that it is configured correctly).
+By default it will output the asynchronous piwik tracking code for every page (given that it is configured correctly).

 ## Installation

 Add `piwik_analytics` to Gemfile:

-    gem 'piwik_analytics', '~> 1.0.3', :git => 'https://github.com/zzeroo/piwik_analytics.git'
+    gem 'piwik_analytics', '~> 1.0.5', :git => 'https://github.com/zzeroo/piwik_analytics.git'

 Run `bundle install` and after this the generator: